 - Butter: What sets red velvet cake apart from chocolate is its buttery flavor.
 Creaming the butter and sugar together will help guarantee that moist, soft, and cakey texture with a buttery flavor, aka perfection.

 - Buttermilk: Buttermilk is tangy, and creamy, and makes baked goods extremely moist.
 You literally can’t make delicious red velvet cake without it!
 Additionally, buttermilk helps activate the baking soda to leaven the cake.

 - Sour Cream: Similar to buttermilk, this helps give the cake a slightly tangy flavor and keeps the cake nice and moist.

-- Food Coloring: Red velvet cake wouldn’t be very red without food coloring.
+- Food Coloring: Red velvet cake wouldn't be very red without food coloring.
 I use gel food coloring because the color is concentrated, meaning you need less of it.
 For natural coloring, you could use beet powder.
-If you don’t want to use food coloring, leave it out!
-The cake will have the same flavor and just be a shade of cocoa.
+If you don't want to use food coloring, leave it out!
+The cake will have the same flavor and just be a cocoa shade.

 Tips to Make the Perfect Red Velvet Snack Cake

 - Measure your flour correctly!
 Adding too much flour to the recipe is the most common mistake.
 The best and easiest way to measure flour is by using a scale.
 If you don’t have one, fluff your flour with a spoon, sprinkle it into your measuring cup, and use a knife to level it off.